Mark Bruckner, MFA, BM, BA

-Mark is a Visiting Associate Professor of Theatre Arts in Sound Design, and Musical Theatre.
-Before coming to the University of Iowa, Mark was based in New York, where he held guest artist residencies at the Gallatin School of Interdisciplinary Studies at NYU, Boston College, CUNY Brooklyn College, CUNY-LaGuardia College, and Long Island University, Brookdale campus teaching composition and sound design for theatre, and engaging in the devising of new work and the revival of classic plays and musicals.
+Mark is a lecturer in sound design and music theatre.
+Before coming to University of Iowa, Mark was based in New York, where he held guest artist residencies at the Gallatin School of Interdisciplinary Studies at New York University, Boston College, CUNY-Brooklyn College, CUNY-LaGuardia College, and Long Island University, Brookdale campus teaching composition and sound design for theatre, and engaging in the devising of new work and the revival of classic plays and musicals.

 An Innovative Theater and Audelco Award-winning composer and music director, and a Henry Hewes American Theatre Wing sound design nominee, Mark is known for his work in intercultural theatre, new play development, and musical theatre adaptations.
 He has received commissions from off-Broadway, regional theaters, colleges, and producing organizations across the country.
 His scores are distinctive for their kinetic blending of original music, live Foley, and spatial, environmental soundscapes.
 His work with wearable technology is featured in a lead article he authored for the 2017 Spring Edition of Theatre, Design and Technology, entitled: Wearable Sound Technology: The Making of Magic in Caryl Churchill’s “Fen.”

-As a music director, Mark has directed contemporary musicals off-Broadway (Algonquin Theatre), at Regional Theatres (e.g. Capital Repertory, Albany NY, Central Square Theatre, Cambridge, MA) and at the University level.
+As a music director, Mark has directed contemporary musicals off-Broadway (Algonquin Theatre), at Regional Theatres (e.g. Capital Repertory, Albany NY, Central Square Theatre, Cambridge, Massachusetts) and at the university level.
 He recently music-directed and conducted the 2019 University of Iowa Production of Sunday in the Park by Stephen Sondheim.